-Why STPA at MU?
+Why SAHE at MU?

 - Small cohort enhances learning and ensures personal attention for each student.

-- Faculty possess strong Student Affairs backgrounds and professional connections.
+- Faculty possess strong student affairs backgrounds and professional connections.

 - Marquette University has a robust Division of Student Affairs, and staff members who serve as teachers and mentors, supporting students’ learning and development.

 - The MU campus is vibrant, with students populating the campus on both weekdays and weekends.
 With the city center just blocks away, there is always something to see or do.

 - Assistantships and practica provide students with hands on experience to develop, implement, and refine the skills required for effective student affairs practice.

 - With over 13 colleges in the metropolitan area, Milwaukee is a virtual learning laboratory for student affairs professionals.